TheArctesian/IBCS/Topic 4 - Computational thinking, problem-solving and programming/Topic 4 - Computational thinking, problem-solving and programming IB Syllabus (45 hrs).md

+> [!warning]
-This is not taught as a separate topic but incorporated into all sections of the syllabus.
+> This is not taught as a separate topic but incorporated into all sections of the syllabus.

 <hr>